 MAY 25, 2016

 Are innovator’s born differently?
 Do they have a special something which eludes the rest of us?
 Or, can innovative traits be studied, understood, and learned?

 Applying the Four Lenses of Innovation

 SEPTEMBER 14, 2015

 Rowan Gibson wrote a book called “ The Four Lenses of Innovation: A power tool for creating thinking ” that came out earlier this year.
 This is a book well worth obtaining and working through.
 Well, it provides an understanding to the thinking patterns that lead innovators to their big ideas.

 NOVEMBER 5, 2016

 Walker’s Wagon Wheel tavern in the 1970s has a particularly important place in innovation history.
 Its name provides a great description of its role – like spokes on a wheel people and ideas converged on its centre and on a Friday night the air was full of conversation.
-Ideas flew around the place, colliding and often crashing in flames on the floor.
-Silicon Valley as it was to become.

 Effective Co-Creation - A Guide to Open Innovation Programs